 How difficult was studying abroad in terms of finding accommodation, finances and settling in?

 Unfortunately, by the time I decided to go for Queen Mary, there was no hostel accommodation available.
 I stayed in London in a house shared by some of my friends.
 It must be acknowledged that rental prices are the highest in the capital, and students should be prepared for this even with the extra loan on offer, though you have range of options such as student houses which includes Nido, Mansion Tower and Urbanest as the best options.
 One also has an option of renting a house, wherein students are exempted from the local tax.
 And if you feel like earning a bit of extra money, generally part-time work is pretty easy to come by.
 The major lifestyle benefits of living and studying in London, ranging from nightlife to food markets and culture, all are located in the centre.
 London is a student friendly city and there are a lot of activities to do and to enjoy your life in London.
 Ultimately everyone falls in love with this dynamic city.

 How’s the Indian fraternity over there?

 London is known to be the hub of cultures from students from all over the world.
 Queen Mary has a vibrant student community.
 The Indian Student community at Queens frequently organizes parties and get togethers for the celebration of festivals.
 Everyone is very interactive and helpful in each aspect.
 The Student Union at Queens also help the new students in settling down and also develop their skills and interests.

-What are your future plans?
-Where do you see your career in the next 5 years?
+Where do you see your career in the next five years?

 Right now I am living in San Francisco and preparing for California Bar Exam.
 In next five years I see myself as a commercial lawyer and develop my skills in the field of arbitration, I have been working with a firm based in Dubai which is establishing itself in USA and provides legal help to the companies who have their work base in UAE and Asia.